jlidw/GSI/README.md

 # GSI
-The code and datasets are being released...

-The code is for our paper ["Rainfall Spatial Interpolation with Graph Neural Networks"](https://link.springer.com/chapter/10.1007/978-3-031-30678-5_14) and this paper has been accepted by DASFAA 2023.
+The code is for our paper ["Rainfall Spatial Interpolation with Graph Neural Networks"](https://link.springer.com/chapter/10.1007/978-3-031-30678-5_14), and this paper has been accepted by DASFAA 2023.

 ##  Datasets and Baselines
 **For more dataset and baseline details, please refer to our latest work and its code repository: [SSIN](https://github.com/jlidw/SSIN).**